zain3125/payparser_pipeline/README.md

    - Detects new images not yet processed.
    - Runs OCR and classifies each image as Instapay or Cash.
    - Renames images by transaction ID.
-   - Parses transaction details and inserts them into the SQLite database.
+   - Parses transaction details and inserts them into the PostgreSQL database.

 3. **Export:**
    Use the GUI (`app/save.py`) to export all transactions to Excel.